adithyaanilkumar/Pi-Hole/README.md

 ## What is  Pi Hole?
 Pi Hole is a network-wide ad blocker.
-In a typical home environment, this can cut out almost all ads to all devices in your home, without having to install an ad blocker on every single device.
+It can cut out almost all ads to all devices in your home, without having to install an ad blocker on every single device.

 [Official Website](https://pi-hole.net/)